bhavikdand/ParkingLotQuestions/CalculateRevenue-solution/src/README.md

 4. Depending upon the type of query the functionality should aggregate the relevant revenue data and return the response.
 5. This functionality will only available to users with billing privileges.

+Note: The financial year start from Jan 1st and ends on Dec 31.

 #### Instructions

 * Refer the `calculateRevenue` method inside `RevenueController` class.